The Old Man and the Play: Friend keeps word to Hemingway

 Later that night, sitting at Toots Shor’s restaurant — a hangout frequented by Joe DiMaggio, Jackie Gleason and Marilyn Monroe — Hemingway urged Hotchner to do his own adaptation someday.
 Hotchner said he promised he would try.

 More than 60 years later, Hotchner has kept his word.
-His stage adaptation of “The Old Man and the Sea” premieres at the newly renovated Point Park University’s Pittsburgh Playhouse on Feb.
+His stage adaptation of “The Old Man and the Sea,” a brief novel published in 1952 and winner of the Pulitzer Prize, premieres at the newly renovated Point Park University’s Pittsburgh Playhouse on Feb.
 1.

 “It wasn’t until I became an old man myself that I really got to a version that could transport itself beyond the book,” he said.